arklumpus/MuPDFCore/Readme.md

 Now, open a windows command line in the folder where you have downloaded the MuPDFCore source code, type `BuildTests` and press `Enter`.
 This will create a number of files in the `Release\MuPDFCoreTests` folder, where each file is an archive containing the tests for a certain platform and architecture:

 * `MuPDFCoreTests-linux-x64.tar.gz` contains the tests for Linux environments on x64 processors.
+* `MuPDFCoreTests-linux-arm64.tar.gz` contains the tests for Linux environments on arm64 processors.
 * `MuPDFCoreTests-mac-x64.tar.gz` contains the tests for macOS environments on Intel processors.
 * `MuPDFCoreTests-mac-arm64.tar.gz` contains the tests for macOS environments on Apple silicon processors.
 * `MuPDFCoreTests-win-x64.tar.gz` contains the tests for Windows environments on x64 processors.